Ohzzi/TETRIS/README.md

 ------------------------------------------------------------------

-The high score is saved in a browser cookies for 10 days.
+The high score is saved in your browser for 10 days.
-If you want to reset your high score, clear your browser's cookies.
+If you want to reset your high score, clear your cookie for this page.
+For now, this does not work on mobile.
+The mobile version will be released soon.